lehmier/systems-science-notes/parts/01-introduction-to-systems-science/chapters/01-helicopter-view.md

 * **Whole systems thinking**
     * Developed over the last 75 years (relative to 2015) to discover connectedness of things that seem to be unconnected
     * Tools for exploring wholeness & interrelatedness
-   * The book is about a metascience, looking at parts of the world in a way that in unifying & explanatory.
+   * The book is about a metascience, looking at parts of the world in a way that is unifying & explanatory.
     * Shows how to integrate knowledge of other sciences & provide them meaningful guidance.
 * **Systems**
     * "Virtually everything in the universe, including the universe itself, is a system!"